-Presents broad principles to guide the research enterprise and assure the integrity of scholarly inquiry at Stanford University.
+Presents broad principles to guide the research enterprise and assure the integrity of scholarly inquiry at Stanford University. checking

 The transmission of knowledge and conduct of scholarly inquiry are central and complementary functions of the University.
 They can be carried out effectively only if scholars are guaranteed certain freedoms and accept corresponding responsibilities.